gavinzzx/CatPO/README.md

 On this page, we use `MM-Hal Bench` as an example and provide its core evaluation code below.
 First, we should download the images in [MM-Hal Bench images](https://huggingface.co/datasets/Shengcao1006/MMHal-Bench/tree/main/images).

-With most of the configurations are already complete in `mmhal.sh`, we can start quickly with the following commands.
+With most of the configurations are already included in `mmhal.sh`, we can start quickly with the following commands.

 ```
 bash evaluation/mmhal.sh